-Enclosure FOIA request Final response letter Responsive document set (25 pages)
+Enclosures: Copy of original FOIA request Responsive document set (27 pages)

 REGULATORY REFORM ACCOMPLISHMENTS UNDER PRESIDENT TRUMP'S EXECUTIVE ORDERS

 U.S. DEPARTMENT OF THE TREASURY APRIL 24, 2018

 EXECUTIVE SUMMARY

 From the start of this Administration, President Trump has made it a chief domestic policy priority to "alleviate unnecessary regulatory burdens placed on the American people."
 Through a series of government-wide and agency-specific orders, the President has launched an historic effort to reduce existing red tape and limit new regulatory costs.
 The Department of the Treasury has undertaken extensive efforts to implement the President's regulatory reform agenda.
 This report details the steps that Treasury has taken since President Trump issued Executive Order 13777, "Enforcing the Regulatory Reform Agenda," on February 24, 2017.
 Among the highlights: